This post may contain affiliate links. You can view our affiliate disclosure here.

 The Process

-Keep the same ball position you normally would, align properly towards the target line and, assuming your swing is sound and produces solid ball contact, make the same swing you normally would with a short iron, whether it be in the fairway or the rough.
+Align properly towards the target line and, assuming your swing is sound and produces solid ball contact, make the same swing you normally would with a short iron, whether it be in the fairway or the rough.

 For less power, simply make a shorter swing.
-It really doesn’t need to be made any more complicated than this.
+It doesn’t need to be made any more complicated than this.

 If you want a higher trajectory that lands softer (but also doesn’t carry as far), open your clubface, re-grip the club, and align left of the target (for a right-handed golfer) to compensate.
 You can also use a gap wedge or lob wedge instead to produced the desired result.